PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/countries/countries-listing.md

 - Delete selected: This button will delete the selected country.
 After clicking on "Delete selected", a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
 (See issue [#14462](https://github.com/PrestaShop/PrestaShop/issues/14462)).
 The action can be canceled by clicking on the cross or on the cancel button.
 After clicking on "Delete" button, the selected country gets deleted, a successful message is displayed "The selection has been successfully deleted."
 - Assign to a new zone - Selected countries are assigned to a new zone.
+When "assign new zone" is used, a new drop-down appears below.
+In the drop-down all the possible zones in the shop are displayed, on the right of the drop-down a button "Assign to a new zone" button is displayed, when pressed, it changes the zone of the selected country.

 ## Columns